AngelaCorvino/Cplusplus/README.md

 # C++17 for Pythonists

 We propose here a first contact with C++, in its most used version in new physics projects : aka C++17.
-The course is targeted at people who have a minimal programming experience, especially with Python.
-Beware: This is NOT a course about connecting Python code with C++ code.
+The course is targeted at people who have a minimal programming experience, especially with Python (beware: this is not a course about connecting Python code with C++ code).

 **1. Basic data process bricks**